voidfiles/ci-presentation/presentation.md

 ![AllDay](/images/allday.png)

 <div class="notes">
-The next place I worked at was called AllDay.
-The plan was to create a site of Photo Essays.
-I joined AllDay near the begining as the VP of Engineering.
+The plan for All Day was to create a site of Photo Essays.
+I joined All Day near the begining as the VP of Engineering.
 </div>

 ---